 The Department's Oral Communication Center is designed to provide one-on-one tutoring and instructional support to further students' oral communication skills and confidence.
 The Oral Communication Center is equipped with cameras and recording equipment to tape speeches and presentations for practice and critique.

 Undergraduate Research Experiences

-Research experiences include assisting on faculty research projects, participating in special team research projects, and working with the department's Center for Political Communication and Civic Leadership and/or the Center for Health and Risk Communication.
+Research experiences include assisting on faculty research projects, participating in special team research projects, and working with the department's Mark and Heather Rosenker Center for Political Communication and Civic Leadership and/or the Center for Health and Risk Communication.

 The department's internship program helps communication majors gain professional experience, build a professional portfolio, and take the first steps toward a career.
 The department structures its internship program around a course, COMM386, which is offered each term.

 The Honors Program provides students with an opportunity for intensive study of Communication.
 The program provides participants with opportunities to deepen their understanding of the discipline through supervised research with faculty, graduate-level coursework, and involvement in the intellectual life of the department.